-Having contents insurance means that, should your items be damaged or destroyed by an event like a fire, flood, earthquake or theft, we’ll pay to repair or replace them.
-The contents insurance calculator can help you estimate how much cover you may need.
+Having contents insurance means that, should your items be damaged or destroyed by an event like a fire, flood, earthquake or theft, your insurer can pay to repair or replace them.
+If you’re a renter or strata owner-occupier, QBE Contents Insurance can cover your belongings and, in some cases, fixtures.
+When you get a contents insurance quote, you’ll need to choose how much cover you need to replace all your contents (called your ‘sum insured’).
+The contents insurance calculator can help you estimate the cover you need.

-Need contents insurance for your belongings at your home?
+Are you a renter or strata owner-occupier and need contents insurance for your belongings at your home?
 It includes things like:

 - Up to $30 million legal liability